 § 1 Scope of application and general provisions

-2. The terms and conditions shall apply in particular to contracts for the sale or the supply of movable items (hereinafter also: "goods"), without regard to whether we produce the goods ourselves or buy them from suppliers (§§ 433, 650 BGB).
-Unless agreed otherwise, the terms and conditions in the version valid at the time of the Buyer’s order, or at least in the written form most recently provided to the Buyer, shall also be deemed a framework agreement for future contracts of the same type, without us having to refer to them again in each case.
+2. The Terms and Conditions shall apply in particular to contracts for the sale or the supply of movable items (hereinafter also: “goods"), without regard to whether we produce the goods ourselves or buy them from suppliers (Articles 433, 650 BGB).
+Unless agreed otherwise, the Terms and Conditions in the version valid at the time of the Buyer’s order, or at least in the written form most recently provided to the Buyer, shall also be deemed a framework agreement for future contracts of the same type, without us having to refer to them again in each case.

-3. Our terms and conditions shall apply exclusively.
-Deviating, conflicting or supplementary general terms and conditions of the Buyer are only part of the contract if and to the extent that their validity is expressly agreed with us in writing.
-This approval requirement shall apply in any case, for example, even if we fully carry out the delivery to the Buyer in the knowledge of the general terms and conditions of the Buyer.
+3. Our Terms and Conditions shall apply exclusively.
+Deviating, conflicting or supplementary general terms and conditions of the Buyer are only part of the contract if and to the extent that we have expressly agreed their validity.
+This requirement for consent applies in any case, for example even if the Buyer refers to his own terms and conditions as part of the order and we do not expressly object to this.

-5. Legally relevant declarations and notifications of the buyer in relation to the contract (such as deadlines, defects, declarations of withdrawal or reduction) are to be given in writing, i.e. in written or written form (e.g. letter, e-mail, fax).
+5. Legally relevant declarations and notifications of the buyer in relation to the contract (such as deadlines, defects, declarations of withdrawal or reduction) are to be given in writing, i.e. in writing or the written form (e.g. letter, e-mail, fax).
+The written form within the meaning of these Terms and Conditions includes the written and the text form (e.g. letter, e-mail, fax).
 Legal formalities and other evidence, especially in the case of doubts as to the legitimacy of the declarant, shall remain unaffected.

 § 2 Offer and conclusion of contract